-It’s not that BTS have no say in what genre they are – by dropping their language, switching to English, and narrowing the focus of their music, they can remove the elements that paint them as World Music and transition completely to Pop.
+It’s not that BTS have no say in what genre they are – by narrowing the focus and diversity of their music, they can remove the elements that paint them as World Music and transition completely to Pop.
 But doing so would be succumbing to a Western system that is designed to make non-Western artists sacrifice their own music to become mainstream — something that BTS refuses to do.

 As a result, BTS will continue to be tossed around from genre to genre in the West, but their ability to survive in many different categories is a testament to their musical diversity and strength.
 These ambiguous genres have neither diminished BTS’s musical scope nor stereotyped their identity.
 If anything, these labels have allowed audiences to notice the sheer unconventional nature of BTS’s music.
 BTS do not need genres that associate them with a sound or tag them with an ethnicity — in fact, they might not need genres at all.
 BTS seem to realize this themselves.
 By ignoring all the predetermined Western music categories that restrict, discriminate, and stereotype music, BTS clearly and concisely state their own genre: “the genre is BTS.”